 IIS Integrated Windows does encrypt passwords (even without SSL), but can not be used with any browser other than Internet Explorer.
 Also, IIS Integrated Windows (or "IIS Basic and Integrated Windows") can not be used in an environment where there is a (hardware or software) firewall or proxy server between your end users (their web browsers) and the web server.
 Though it may appear to work in some cases, it will (sometimes intermittently) have situations where the browser requests the users credentials over and over.
 Keep in mind that software which acts as a firewall or proxy server may not label itself as such.
 It may be labeled as "intrusion prevention" software or "web acceleration" software.
 Some "pop-up blocker" software packages also use a proxy server.
 If you were using IIS Integrated Windows authentication and one or more of your users suddenly starts complaining that they are being repeatedly asked to enter their user name and password or are getting an "access denied" error, odds are that they are now using a firewall or proxy server (perhaps installed on their browser machine or in their network).

 If you wish to use one of the IIS authentication mechanisms, we recommend using IIS Basic combined with SSL.
 This will allow your users to use any supported browser (including Firefox) and will work through firewalls and proxy servers.
 For further details on the differences between these choices, please consult the Microsoft IIS 6.0 documentation section entitled Authentication Methods Supported in IIS 6.0.
 In particular we recommend the summary table in that section.
-A similar article with details for IIS 7.0 is Configuring Authentication in IIS 7.

 After modifying the fields you wish to update, click on the Continue button.